thomascenni/wordpress-sqlite/README.md

 # Wordpress SQLite

-The goal of this project is to run the latest Wordpress software with **SQLite** as a database instead of MySQL.
+The goal of this project is to run the latest WordPress software with **SQLite** as a database instead of MySQL.

-The container has been built at the time of wordpress version 6.0.2, but it can be run with the latest version simply passing the new version as environment variable.

 This is possible via [wp-sqlite-db](https://github.com/aaemnnosttv/wp-sqlite-db), a single file drop-in for using a SQLite database with WordPress.

+Updated to PHP 8.2 and **WordPress 6.3.2** (using PHP image [serversideup/php:8.2-fpm-apache](https://github.com/serversideup/docker-php)).

 If you have Docker installed on your machine, simply run:

 ```
-docker run -e WORDPRESS_VERSION=6.3.2 -p 8080:80 ghcr.io/thomascenni/wordpress-sqlite
+docker run -e SSL_MODE=off -p 8080:80 ghcr.io/thomascenni/wordpress-sqlite
 ```

 or: